 Paul Ciasullo has been a Director of the Company since 2020.
 He has also been a board member of Leafline Labs, LLC since 2018.
 In 2010, Mr. Ciasullo founded Wallstreet Research Solutions, LLC, which provided sales, marketing and customer account services primarily in partnership with a fixed income research firm specializing in bond and loan covenants called Covenant Review, LLC (with which he had been working to build the business since 2007).
 Covenant Review and Wallstreet Research Solutions merged and later re-branded as Fulcrum Financial Data LLC, where Mr. Ciasullo acted as President of Global Marketing and Sales and was a board member from 2014 to 2018 when the company was sold to Fitch Ratings Services.
-From 2005 to 2006, Mr. Ciasullo was a Managing Director at Soleil Securities Group Inc., responsible for developing a strategy for bringing alternative research sudder investment research firm specializing in fixed income research for institutional investment research firm specializing in fixed income research for institutional investors.
+From 2005 to 2006, Mr. Ciasullo was a Managing Director at Soleil Securities Group Inc., responsible for developing a strategy for bringing alternative research such as industry knowledge into a stock research environment.
+From 2000 to 2004, Mr. Ciasullo was a founder of and acted as President of CreditSights, Inc., an institutional investment research firm specializing in fixed income research for institutional investors.
 Prior to that, Mr. Ciasullo held a number of Managing Director positions as head of trading at large brokerage firms.
 Mr. Ciasullo graduated from Brown University in 1981 with a Bachelor of Arts in Economics and International Relations.